 Most members of the group that arose out of the Paris workshop felt a sense of urgency to spread the transformation we all experienced.
 A volunteer working group was formed to engage in a Campaign for Universal Human Responsibility to spread this conversation around the world.
 We are ensuring that the diversity of participation continues to grow and working to improve the draft in subsequent iterations to steadily increase its accessibility and influence.

 By this month, an expanded group of co-founders replicated workshops in Paris and Madrid by drafting a citizen’s guide to discussing universal human responsibilities.
-Five translations of the version 0.2 Declaration have been completed in English, French, Spanish, Arabic and Portuguese.
+Fourteen translations of the version 0.2 Declaration have been completed in a wide diversity of languages.
 More are being added each month.
-A webpage and basic infrastructure are live at www.citizens.world.
+A webpage and basic infrastructure are live at www.universalhumanresponsibili...
 A Frequently Asked Questions document is complete, and a manifesto is in near final form to show how universal human responsibilities can help transform global self-governance.

 The current version of the universal declaration defines a few dozen specific universal human responsibilities in four categories with simple descriptions, all of which can be felt, understood and acted upon by individual citizens: